coldfusioncsr/mega/README.md

 are expected to lead by example, communicate, coordinate, help entire crew to earn more cars, parts over winnings.
 - g1 ops, to keep active players in, inactive/naughty members out
 - g2 ops, to educate members to be eligible for WEC, and remind members to attend WEC in time.
-- g3 ops, to educate and remind members to collect and donate tokens in time.
+- g3 ops, to survey and measure for best wildcard time to maximize RP generation, to educate and remind members to collect and donate tokens in time.

 ## Other resources
 - https://csr2racers.com/2020/01/11/all-the-csr2-cars-with-tune-and-shift-pattern-for-the-best-time/